-This course is a mandatory subject in third year of the current 4 year Bachelor in Computer Science and Mathematics program and in the Master's in Artificial Intelligence taught at the School of Computer Science, Technical University of Madrid (Department of Artificial Intelligence).
+This course is a mandatory subject in third year of the current 4 year Bachelor in Computer Science and Mathematics program and an elective in the Master's in Artificial Intelligence taught at the School of Computer Science, Technical University of Madrid (Department of Artificial Intelligence).

 Please note that these pages are all under permanent construction/change.
 Suggestions, comments, questions, raves, rants, etc. should be directed by email to <email@example.com>.